 Every year, 11 million patients in the U.S. seek medical care for a sore throat (which is called pharyngitis.)
-Since a sore throat is one of the hallmark symptoms of COVID-19, it’s worth taking a moment to learn about the differences between pharyngitis that’s caused by viruses (including COVID-19, the flu, and the common cold) and pharyngitis that’s caused by bacteria (including strep throat).
+Since a sore throat is one of the hallmark symptoms of COVID-19, it’s worth taking a moment to learn about the differences between pharyngitis that’s caused by viruses (including sore throat with COVID-19, the flu, and the common cold) and pharyngitis that’s caused by bacteria (including strep throat).

-Approximately 10% of cases of pharyngitis are due to Group A Strep, which means 1 in 10 patients require antibiotics.
+Approximately 10% of pharyngitis cases are due to Group A Strep, which means 1 in 10 patients require antibiotics.
 However, antibiotics are given to 70% of patients with pharyngitis, which means pharyngitis is one of the most common causes of antibiotic overuse.
 Antibiotics have no effect on viruses, and they can cause unnecessary side effects and lead to antibiotic resistance.